AMD-AGI/GEAK-eval/README.md

 You can contribute in the following ways:
 1. Add new kernels for evaluations:
     - Add the dataset of new kernels under `geak-eval/data`.
-    - Add the path of this new dataset in `geak-eval.constants`.
+    - Add the path of this new dataset in `geak_eval.constants`.
-    - Add an evaluator interface for this new dataset in `geak-eval.evaluators.interface`.
+    - Add an evaluator interface for this new dataset in `geak_eval.evaluators.interface`.
-    - Add an evaluator to be run by the interface in `geak-eval.evaluators`.
+    - Add an evaluator to be run by the interface in `geak_eval.evaluators`.
 The evaluator is a function that only runs python call and does not run if imported as a module.
 The `evaluator` (e.g. `TB_correctness.py`) is run by its `interface` (e.g. `interface.TestAllCloseEvaluatorTBG`).
-2. You can add new metrics for evaluator to work with in `geak-eval.metrics`.
+2. You can add new metrics for evaluator to work with in `geak_eval.metrics`.
-3. You can add new performance eval metrics for your (or existing) dataset under `geak-eval.perf`.
+3. You can add new performance eval metrics for your (or existing) dataset under `geak_eval.perf`.

 ### Updates
 * [2025-07-16] Added autotune compatible ROCm kernels and naive softmax, use `-tp` argument with path to this folder as below: